Cavaliers vs. Warriors Player Props Betting Odds

 |3PM

-- Sunday's over/under for Donovan Mitchell is 28.5.
-That is 6.5 less than his season average.
+- The 27.5-point total set for Donovan Mitchell on Saturday is 7.5 fewer points than his per-game scoring average.

-- Mitchell's assist average -- 5.5 per game -- is the same as Sunday's prop bet.
+- Mitchell has averaged 5.5 assists per game, the same as Saturday's assist over/under.

-- His four made three-pointers average is 0.5 higher than his over/under on Sunday.
+- Mitchell's four made three-pointers per game is 0.5 more than his over/under in Saturday's game (3.5).

 Get tickets for any NBA game this season at Ticketmaster!